ChristophSchranz/Octoprint-PrePrintService/README.md

 ## Workflow

-The full workflow can be deployed either on a single machine or a octoprint server connected to a printer plus a server.
+The full workflow can be deployed either on a single machine or the octoprint server connected to a printer plus a server.

 ![Workflow](/extras/workflow.png)